top of page

 The base stays put when folded, which makes switching between bassinet mode and car seat mode pretty practical.
 The car seat base itself looks like it has all the safety features that I would want, and the car seat looks comfortable for a newborn.
 I liked that it comes with a canopy to give extra shade.

-Overall I was very happy with the stroller right from the start.
-It felt practical, lightweight, and honestly just really cute.
+Overall, I was very happy with the stroller right from the start.
+It felt practical, lightweight, and just really cute.
 I could not wait to use it once the baby arrived, and at that point it was an easy five star stroller for me.

 NINE MONTH UPDATE: